soorajvk/activation-function-compare/README.md

-# activation-function-compare
-Comparing various activation functions in neural networks
+# Comparison of Various Activation Functions in Artificial Neural Network